-Private instruction in voice, normally the fifth semester of study for a music major or minor.
+Private instruction in voice for a music major or minor.
 This course places a strong emphasis on breath management skills, vowel definition, flexibility and agility, extending and stabilizing vocal range, and performance and interpretive skills.
-It is recommended that this course also include preparation for a junior (half) recital.
+It is recommended that this course also include preparation or performance of a junior (half) recital.
 Repertoire chosen at the discretion of the studio teacher will consist of approximately 6 - 9 songs in English, Italian, and German, and may include French literature.
-(One credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+(One credit = one 30-minute weekly lesson with a 30minute weekly studio class.
 2 credits = one 55-minute weekly lesson with a 30-minute weekly studio class.)
-A jury exam is required at the end of the semester.
+A jury exam is required at the end of the third year of study.